 All surgeries involve some form of risk.
 Our surgeons at iRISE Spine and Joint have many years of training and experience in these procedures, so they know how to minimize the risks involved.

 Still, possible complications that can occur during a meniscus transplant surgery include:

 - Ineffective replacement cartilage

 - Allergic reaction

 Our surgeons carefully examine your condition before declaring a recommendation for a surgery like meniscus transplant surgery.
 Although it is more invasive than other meniscus surgeries, if a transplant is necessary, it can help improve your quality of life.

-Contact iRISE Spine and Joint today to learn more about meniscus transplant surgery in Miami or to schedule an appointment.
+Contact iRISE Spine and Joint today to learn more about meniscus transplant surgery or to schedule an appointment.